 Out of all our male employees:

-During the review year, 71.3% of women and 40.7% of men received a bonus.
-The mean bonus pay gap is 37%, while the median is 10.7%.
-One factor contributing to this gap is that a larger proportion of female employees in our sales teams choose to work part-time.
-This reduces their selling time and, therefore, the bonus they earn tends to be lower.
+During the review year, 65.6% of women and 33.3% of men received a bonus.
+One factor influencing the bonus gap is that a higher proportion of female employees in our sales teams work part-time, which reduces their selling time and, consequently, the commission they earn compared to full-time employees.
+The bonus gap calculation does not account for the number of hours worked, further impacting this disparity.

-As a high service-level retail business, 53% of our workforce consists of frontline store sales consultants and supervisors.
-We are pleased to report that the pay gap between women and men in this sector is less than 0.5%.
+As a high service-level retail business, 52% of our workforce consists of frontline store sales consultants and supervisors.
+We are pleased to report that the pay gap between women and men in this sector is -0.53%.

 We are dedicated to fostering diversity and achieving balance across all functions and roles within our business, with a strong emphasis on gender inclusion.
 We understand the importance of actively promoting career progression and representation in senior roles.
 By building a strong People culture, we are confident that our recent progress will continue to advance in the coming months and years, helping to close the structural gender pay gap as much as possible.